taylorcc33/termpilot/README.md

 concise and simple you are, the better.
 Termpilot should return a response from ChatGPT with just the terminal command.
 This command is then automatically copied to your clipboard.

+You can pass a `-e` flag (for 'empty context') to remove termpilot's default context and get a standard, more verbose chatGPT response.

 ### License

 whatever.